Get Help Today(877) 648-4288

 Medical Professionals, Opioids, And Risk Factors

-Risk factors can contribute to the abuse of Opioids in medical professionals as well as in the general population such as: a history of substance abuse, their environment (highly stressful, depressive, traumatic, or accessibility), and a family history of drug abuse and a history of poor mental health.
-Being around people who they help deal with a variety of health conditions can create the temptation to begin using drugs readily available to soothe pain.
+Risk factors can contribute to the abuse of Opioids in medical professionals as well as in the general population such as: a history of or predisposition to substance abuse, a triggering environment (highly stressful, depressive, traumatic, or accessibility), and a family history of drug abuse or a history of poor mental health.
+Helping people deal with a variety of health conditions can create the temptation to begin using drugs to address their emotional pain.

 Medical Professionals’ Access To Opioids